-SPOTLIGHT on ALEX WATERMAN center stage, who announces his later performance of B FOR BARTELBY.
+SPOTLIGHT on ALEX WATERMAN (as himself) centre stage, who announces his later performance of B FOR BARTELBY.

 AW:

 In January I received the following request from Dexter Sinister.

 "We would like to commission you to write a CONCERTO FOR MUTED TRUMPET for an upcoming art event of international scope and appeal."